Pain after spinal cord injury is completely normal. It can even be caused by factors unrelated to spinal cord injury.

 This type of pain is in the abdomen area and generally feels like aching or cramping.

-Visceral pain can be a precursor for secondary problems with your urinary tract or bowel, so it’s crucial to seek special attention to address the source of pain.
+Visceral pain can be a precursor for secondary problems with your urinary tract or bowel, so it’s crucial to seek medical attention and address the source of pain.

 Visceral and musculoskeletal pain are both types of nociceptive pain.
 Nociceptive pain comes from physical damage to the body from the outside.

-Like musculoskeletal pain, visceral pain relies on over-the-counter NSAIDs and acetaminophen for relief.
+Like musculoskeletal pain, visceral pain can be relieved with over-the-counter NSAIDs and acetaminophen.

-Opioid use is also pretty common for reducing pain but does come with unpleasant side effects like drowsiness, constipation, and nausea.
-Be aware that one can quickly become addicted to the drug, leading to dependence.
+Opioid use is also pretty common for reducing pain but does come with unpleasant side effects like drowsiness, constipation, nausea, and addiction.

 3. Neuropathic Pain